LAST - Speed endurance assessment for 400m athletes

 As an example, lets us say that the time for the endurance test was 61 seconds and the total time for speed endurance tests was 68 seconds.
 The difference between the two times is 7 seconds.
 To me, this would indicate the athlete has more speed than endurance.

 In my experience, the difference should not exceed 5 seconds.
-Any difference of more than 5 seconds indicates a lack of endurance and of course less than 5 seconds, would indicate a lack of speed.
+Any difference of more than 5 seconds indicates a lack of endurance and less than 5 seconds, would indicate a lack of speed.

-This is just a test that I have been using with my athletes for the past 8 years with some great success.
-Three men have run the 400 metres below 45 seconds and one woman has run sub 51 seconds on this formula.
+This is just a test that I have been using with my athletes for the past eight years with some great success.
+Three men have run the 400 metres below 45 seconds, and one woman has run sub 51 seconds on this formula.
 This is not an exact science, but merely a tool to help you as a coach, as factors such as weather, strength levels, age etc. are not considered.

 This article first appeared in:

 About the Author

-Les Archer is track and field coach in South Africa with experience from schools to the Olympics specialising in sprints and long jump.
+Les Archer is a track and field coach in South Africa with experience from schools to the Olympics specialising in sprints and long jump.
 He is also the current strength and conditioning coach for the Golden Lions rugby union in South Africa.